zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Dependencies

-Test Case [BASIC01] must have been run.
+Method [Get-Parent-Zone] must have been run and returned "true" for the existence of *Child Zone*

 -------------------------------------------------------------

 ## Method: Get zone NS IP addresses

 ### Method identifier
-**get-zone-ns-ips**
+**Get-Zone-NS-IPs** (external)

+(Former Method 5)

 ### Objective

 Obtain the IP addresses of the name servers, as extracted from the NS records of apex of the child zone.

-This is an external method to be used by test cases.
+This is an external method that can be used by Test Cases.

 ### Inputs

 * "Child Zone" - The name of the child zone.

+This method also inherits the inputs of method [Get-Zone-NS-Names-and-IPs].

 ### Prerequisite

-* As specified in [get-zone-ns-names-and-ips].
+As specified in method [Get-Zone-NS-Names-and-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-zone-ns-names-and-ips].
+1. Get the name servers set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Zone-NS-Names-and-IPs].

 2. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.